 What about your child’s classroom stands out to you?
 How is it different from what you grew up in or what you envisioned it would be like?

 She is our only child, so we can only compare to what is was like when we were in elementary school, and it’s a very different experience -- from the flexible seating to the different spaces in the classroom for different activities that allow the children to get up and move and place themselves in different environments.
 I think it helps in shifting from activity to activity.
 It helps them be energized and not sitting in the same seat for 6 to 8 hours a day.
 This is very different from my experience in elementary school!

 All of the teachers do an awesome job of decorating their classrooms, too.
 They are colorful, and they have class instructions posted.
 They put a lot of thought into what they want the kids to see every day and what they want them to take away each day, so it’s a great visual reminder of what’s important for the learning experience.

 How has Citizens helped you support your child in academics?

 Being the mother of an African American female child, I’m really keen on her being encouraged in STEM (Science, Technology, Engineering and Math).
-This year Kennedy had the opportunity to do accelerated math.
+This year she had the opportunity to do accelerated math.
 I was able to sit down and have a conversation with her teacher about the delicate balance between creating a supportive and encouraging environment in STEM, particularly for a female child of color, and at the same time not causing her stress to where it becomes a task and she doesn’t want to learn anymore.